cnescatlab/i-CodeCNES/CONTRIBUTING.md

 All contributions are welcome.
 They are made via a *pull request* on the branch `dev` which is the branch of the next version.

-* pull request with **major** changes must be approved by at least one maintainer of each team and the LEQUAL.
+* pull request with **major** changes must be approved by at least one maintainer of each team and the CNES CatLab.

 * pull requests with **minor** changes must be approved by at least one organization's member.